multiscale/muscle3/docs/source/fortran_api.rst

     Return the value of a real-typed setting.

+    This will also work if the setting is integer-typed in which case it will be converted, with possible loss of precision.

-    If this setting is not currently set to a real-typed value, then ``err_code`` will be set to ``YMMSL_bad_cast`` and the result will be invalid.
+    If this setting is not currently set to a real- or integer-typed value, then ``err_code`` will be set to ``YMMSL_bad_cast`` and the result will be invalid.